anskaffelser/eforms-sdk-nor/src/template/README.md

 ## Licensing

-eForms SDK is licensed under the [European Union Public License, version 1.2 (EUPL-1.2)](https://opensource.org/licenses/EUPL-1.2) until version 1.2.1, versions after 1.2.1 is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+eForms SDK is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 Additions made available in this package is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).